stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/USART/USART_AutoBaudRate/readme.txt

 This example provides a description of how to use the Auto BaudRate capability of the USART via the HyperTerminal.

-First, the USART1 is configured to detect BaudRate automatically with StartBit Measurement Method (Any character starting with a bit at 1 should be send to USART to detect Baud Rate).
+First, the USART1(STM32F051R8T6 devices) or USART2(STM32F072VBT6 devices) is configured to detect BaudRate automatically with StartBit Measurement Method (Any character starting with a bit at 1 should be send to USART to detect Baud Rate).

 After configuration, the USART waits until a data is received via HyperTerminal to launch auto-detection of Baud Rate phase.
 The end of this phase is monitored